redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 >to act so that he will be richer this year than last year_.
 He will
 >understand this formula if we put it as the foundation of our internal
 >policy; it is profoundly different from War Communism.
 Then we demanded
->from the peasant the whole surplus Of his production over his immediate
+>from the peasant the whole surplus of his production over his immediate
 >needs; but with no surplus, an enterprise totters and falls.
 To-day we
 >say to him: a surplus is indispensable to advancement of your business,
 >keep it. _For, unless there is advancement in agriculture, we shall